 There are often barriers that prevent people from taking part in public consultation and there are some sections of the community that may be difficult to reach using standard consultation methods.
+Electronic methods are considered to significantly help with barriers, for example mobility, access and engage generations more familiar with social media / digital methods.

 'Hard to reach' groups can include young people, minority groups, those with disabilities and the business community.
-However given the nature of the districts this also includes people in remote rural areas with limited access to services and facilities, including electronic communications (with identified deficiencies in both Broadband internet coverage and mobile telecommunications locally).
+However, given the nature of the districts this also includes people in remote rural areas with limited access to services and facilities, including electronic communications (with identified deficiencies in both Broadband internet coverage and mobile telecommunications locally).